Undergraduate Course: Artistic Research 2 (ARTX08076)

 This course will allow you to develop and articulate a cogent and meaningful research relationship to your own work and, importantly, to the work of others.
 Staff and students engage in rigorous, discursive conversation, exploring and developing the ideas generated by student activity.
 Whilst a research method can lead towards a predetermined realization it can also work towards an unforeseen and newly discovered situation.
 This course encourages inventiveness and experimentation.

-The course provides the creative and practical resources to enable the student to meet their potential.
-Through a series of talks, workshops and events, we will look at a range of practices from Intermedia, Painting, Photography, and Sculpture to develop a lexicon of research practice with both common and diverse strands.
+The course provides the creative and practical resources to enable the student to meet their potential, this includes technical workshop facilities: printmaking, wood and metal.
+Through a series of talks we will look at a range of practices from Intermedia, Painting, Photography, and Sculpture to develop a lexicon of research practice with both common and diverse strands.

 Entry Requirements (not applicable to Visiting Students)